webgptorg/promptbook/README.md

 ## Dictionary

-Following dictionary is used to make certain basic concepts more clear:
+The following glossary is used to clarify certain basic concepts:

 ### Prompt

-Prompt in one text together with model requirements but without any execution or templating logic.
+Prompt in a text along with model requirements, but without any execution or templating logic.

-It can be for example:
+For example:

 ```json
 {